-This article covers everything you need to know about Infrastructure as Code (IaC) in Nexus IQ Server.
-We’ll go over what IaC is, how it works, and how to use it with Nexus IQ Server.
+This article covers everything you need to know about Infrastructure as Code (IaC) in Nexus Lifecycle.
+We’ll go over what IaC is, how it works, and how to use it with Nexus Lifecycle.

 - Understand what Infrastructure as Code is and how it’s used in modern software development.

-- Explain how Nexus IQ Server scans IaC and what information is available from the scans.
+- Explain how Nexus Lifecycle scans IaC files and what information will be available from the scans.

 - Analyze the results of a scan and use that information to better understand the health of your infrastructure.

-- The latest release of IQ Server (release 107 or newer required).
+- The latest release of Lifecycle (release 127 or newer required).